Massachusetts law about child abuse and neglect

 A collection of articles "about how DCF can get involved with a family when it thinks that there has been child abuse or neglect.
 It includes information about how DCF works, what you can do if DCF gets involved with your family, and what happens in a care and protection court case."
 Articles include:

 Joint advisory regarding school district officials' duty to report suspected child abuse and neglect, Mass.
-Dept. of Children and Families and Dept. of Education, 2021.
+Department of Children and Families and Department of Elementary and Secondary Education, 2021.

 Summarizes the mandated reporting law, as amended, addresses commonly asked questions about the law and the responsibilities that it imposes on school officials, and includes links to G.L. c.
 119, §§ 21 and 51A.

 Juvenile Court Department guidelines for court investigator reports, Mass.
-Juvenile Court Dept.
+Juvenile Court Department.

 Guidelines include the conduct of GAL investigations, appropriate content for GAL reports, and more.